beyinsi/Lunyr/README.md

 # Lunyr
-A decentralized encyclopedia where users earn rewards for contributing and peer reviewing.
+A decentralized world knowledge base where users earn rewards for contributing and peer reviewing.